WordPress Security Protection UK: What's Included & How Much It Costs

 UK-specific considerations when choosing a provider

-When evaluating a WordPress maintenance service as a UK business, there are several factors that apply specifically to your context:
+When evaluating a WordPress security protection as a UK business, there are several factors that apply specifically to your context:

 Questions to ask before signing up

-The quality of WordPress maintenance services varies enormously.
+The quality of WordPress security protections varies enormously.
 These questions will quickly separate serious providers from those running automated scripts and calling it maintenance:

 DIY maintenance vs professional service

-Many business owners attempt to handle WordPress maintenance themselves to save money.
+Many business owners attempt to handle WordPress security protection themselves to save money.
 The challenge is consistency — maintenance is not a one-time task but a continuous, recurring obligation that requires attention every week, indefinitely.
 A single missed security update is the vulnerability that exposes your site.

 A competent DIY maintainer typically spends 2–4 hours per month on updates, backups, and monitoring.
 At most business owners' hourly rate, that time often exceeds the cost of a professional service.
 And when something goes wrong — a plugin update breaks the checkout on an e-commerce site at midnight — the cost of not having professional support becomes very real.